iter8-tools/iter8/mkdocs/docs/tutorials/istio/testing-strategies/ab.md

 # A/B Testing

-A/B testing pattern is documented as part of [quick start](../../../getting-started/quick-start/).
+A/B testing is documented as part of the [Istio quick start tutorial](../../../../getting-started/quick-start/istio/tutorial).